 (Teddy is hurt because YOU failed to follow the procedures to keep your backup generator operating correctly.)

-Even the big names in standby power have extremely limited technical staff.
-Most have only a handful of qualified personnel to deal with hundreds of calls for help during a broad power outage.
-The big companies have technicians to service heavy trucks and road construction equipment, but few are trained to service generators.
+The sad fact is that even the big names in standby power have extremely limited technical staff.
+Most have only a handful of qualified personnel to deal with hundreds of calls for generator help during a broad power outage.
+The big companies have technicians to service heavy trucks, power train, and road construction equipment, but few are trained to service generators.
 And, very few are qualified to service automatic transfer switches.

-You can follow fire code, train your staff, inspect and test your emergency power system according to NFPA 110 provisions to reduce failures to a bare minimum.
-If a failure does occur, your own staff, having been trained are likely to be able to correct the issue and restore service.
+Follow fire code, train your staff, inspect and test your emergency power systems according to NFPA 110 provisions to reduce failures to a bare minimum.
+If a failure does occur, your own staff, having been trained, are likely to be able to correct the issue and restore service.

 Most of the failures during emergency conditions in my experience result from failure to prepare.
 In order to correct these issues, you will first need to acquire a “Wayback” machine.
 Get into the Wayback machine and go back to download my Generator Inspection Checklist.
 Then do it.